Moonbase59/autocue/README.md

 ### <a name="tagsannotations-that-influence-autocues-behaviour"></a>Tags/Annotations that influence `autocue`’s behaviour <a href="#toc" class="goToc">⇧</a>

 There are three possible _annotations_ (or tags from a file) that can influence `autocue`’s behaviour.
 In an annotation string, these must occur _to the right_ of the protcol, i.e. `autocue:annotate:...` to work as intended.
-Think of these as "switches" to enable or disable features.
+Think of these as "controls" to enable or disable features.

 #### <a name="liq_cue_file-truefalsenot-set"></a>`liq_cue_file` (`true`/`false`/not set) <a href="#toc" class="goToc">⇧</a>